Fikret Abdić: Inter-Bosnian Muslim War

+On 1 August 1995, Abdić declared the AP Western Bosnia a republic, which existed only for seven days, until 7 August 1995.
+The Republic of Western Bosnia collapsed after it was jointly seized by the ARBiH and the Croatian Army (HV) during the Operation Storm that started in August 1995.
+After collapse of Western Bosnia, Abdić fled to Croatia.

 After the war

 After the war he was granted political asylum and citizenship by the Croatian President Franjo Tuđman, and lived near Rijeka.
 The government of Bosnia and Herzegovina charged him with the deaths of 121 civilians, three POWs and the wounding of 400 civilians at Bihać.
 Croatia refused, however, to extradite him.
 After Tuđman's death in 1999, and the change in government in Croatia the following year, Croatian authorities arrested and tried him.
 In 2002, he was sentenced to 20 years in prison for war crimes committed in the area of the "Bihać pocket".
 In 2005, the Croatian Supreme Court reduced the sentence to 15 years.
 He was released from prison on 8 March 2012, after serving ten of his 15-years sentence, from the minimum security prison in Pula, whereupon he was greeted by thousands of joyful supporters who had been bused in from Velika Kladuša.

 Abdić ran for the position of Bosniak member of the Bosnian presidency in 2002 on the Democratic People's Community party ticket in 2002 and won 4.1% of the vote.
 Bosnian law does not bar him from running for office since his conviction is in Croatia.

 Abdić was LS BiH's candidate for the mayor of Velika Kladuša in the 2016 Bosnian municipal elections.
 He received 9,026 votes, or 48.10%, and was elected as the new mayor.
 In June 2020 he was arrested by Bosnia's federal police as part of a corruption investigation which included a number of municipal officials.
 He was put in pre-trial detention, but was released in late October after his lawyers petitioned the court to allow him to take part in the re-election campaign for the 2020 Bosnian municipal elections in November that year, which he narrowly won with 44.1 percent of the vote.
 In March 2021 prosecutors formally indicted Abdić and six other municipal officials on charges of graft related to procurement tenders.